patricia264/proseminar_geocomputation_patriciagribi/README.md

   Temperature and elevation reconstructions for 7 Antarctic ice core locations for the past 40,000 years, based on Antarctic ice core borehole temperature and d15N.

-- Corrected EPICA Dome C CO2 record [Bereiter et al. 2015]: data of different ice cores with different dephts.
-CO2 in ppm in it.
-EDC dome from 560-806 kyr (from 560'000 - 806'000 yrs).
+- Corrected EPICA Dome C CO2 record [Bereiter et al. 2015]: Data of different ice cores ranging up until 800'000 years ago.
+CO2 in ppm.

-- Mauna Loa CO2 trends [Lan et al. 2023]: Globally averaged marine surface annual mean CO2 data, from 1979 until 2022, in ppm
+- Mauna Loa CO2 trends [Lan et al. 2023]: Globally averaged marine surface annual mean CO2 data, from 1979 until 2022, in ppm.

+- NOAA National Centers for Environmental information, Climate at a Glance: Global Time Series (2023):
+  Temperature anomalies ranging from 1850-2022.

 - PAGES2k Common Era Surface Temperature Reconstructions [Neukom et al. 2019]: 2,000-year-long global
   mean temperature reconstructions using seven different statistical methods that draw from a global collection of temperature-sensitive palaeoclimate records.

 The variables of interest (temperature and CO2) from the different datasets will then be combined together, forming a homogenised time-series from 800'000 years ago until the year 2'100.